Microbial Theatricality: Selfmade, Celebrity, and Scales of Hunger

 Author Biography

-Elizabeth Schiffler, University of California, Los Angeles
+Elizabeth McQueen, University of California, Los Angeles

-Elizabeth Schiffler is a Ph.D. candidate at UCLA in Theater and Performance Studies with a graduate certificate in Food Studies.
+Elizabeth McQueen is a Ph.D. candidate at UCLA in Theater and Performance Studies with a graduate certificate in Food Studies.
 Her research examines the contradictions, anxieties, and aesthetics of contemporary performances that utilize food, from transnational performance art to global entertainment venues.
 Reflecting the collaborative nature of theater, she works with policymakers, nonprofits, chefs, and artists to contextualize and critically engage with food.
 She is a 2023-24 UC Office of the President Global Food Initiative Fellow and the recipient of the Distinguished Teaching Award for Teaching Assistants at UCLA.

 References